Marathon Pace Calculator

 Whether you're preparing for your very first half marathon or you've been running for the last twenty years, this marathon pace calculator will surely help you plan your race.
 It is a variation of our pace calculator that is designed specifically for runners.
 You can use it to figure out how fast your half marathon pace needs to be in order to get to the finish line in 2 hours or what your speed was during the last event you participated in.

 - How to use this marathon calculator; and

 - The difference between pace and speed.

 Excited?
 Let's dive right in!

 What is the difference between pace and speed?

-You can use this marathon calculator to establish three different values: the time it will take to run a certain distance, your average speed, or pace.
+You can use this marathon calculator to establish three different values: the time it will take to run a certain distance, your average speed, or pace (see speed calculator).
 While the term time is self-explanatory, the other two might require clarification.